gym-tutor/Camera/README.md

-# AI
+# Camera
-Repo for AI
+Repo for hidden Camera

-Next steo:
+Next step:
-Still working on the camera app
+Connection between back end and front end
 CameraX is not the final version